GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/README.md

    - `Member` / `Demo` — member

 ### Resetting demo data
 `tickets.json` and `users.json` are plain JSON files — edit them directly, or delete their contents (`[]`) and restart the API to start from a clean slate.
-There is no database migration step in the prototype.
+There is no database migration step in this version.

 ## 5. API summary